kailash-manasarovar/statement/docs/timeline/2024/june.md

     </br>
     I stand for truth and common sense.</br>

-!!! info
 - With regards to my situation in Dénia, running for election was a game changer.
-    - For anyone interested, here is my [election leaflet](../../content/documents/Katharine%20leaflet.pdf) which went out to 80,000 London constituents, twice, via Royal Mail.
+    - For anyone interested, here is my [election leaflet](../../content/documents/Katharine%20leaflet.pdf) which went out to

 ### Male aggression begins